-The key benefit to revenue financing is that borrowers can access capital quickly.
+The key benefit to leveraging revenue-based financing for growth is that borrowers can access capital quickly.

-If approved for revenue financing, eligible borrowers can withdraw funds as needed for working capital.
-Some borrowers use revenue financing as part of a portfolio of other financial products to reduce the cost of managing cash, overall.
+If approved for revenue-based financing, eligible borrowers can withdraw funds as needed for working capital.
+Some borrowers use revenue-based financing as part of a portfolio of other financial products to reduce the cost of managing cash overall.

-To get started with revenue based financing, the first step is to determine whether your business is eligible.
-There is usually an application process to start.
+To get started with revenue-based financing, the first step is to determine whether your business is eligible.
+This can be done using an application process.
 For Capchase, as an example, the steps begin with:

-From there, applicants would go through a credit underwriting process.
-This entire process can happen within 24 hours for most companies due to Capchase’s sophisticated and proprietary CapScore™ underwriting algorithm.
+From there, applicants go through a credit underwriting process.
+This entire process can happen within 48 hours for most companies due to the sophisticated and proprietary CapScore™ underwriting algorithm.

 Are you interested in learning more about revenue financing?